Last Updated on

 If you have ever had problems with gout, uric acid can cause a gout flare-up.

-However, if you’re reading this, you’re probably a healthy vegan who does a decent amount of exercise.
+However, if you’re reading this, you’re probably a healthy vegan who does a decent amount of exercise, so you probably shouldn’t worry too much.

 3. Kidney Issues